projectatomic/adb-tests/testsuite/Library/vagrant/README.md

     Path to directory with vagrant plugins (\*.gem) to install from.
     If not provided, plugins are installed directly from upstream.

+- vagrant\_VAGRANTFILE\_DIRS

+    List of dirrectories with Vagrantfiles to test.
+    By default, new Vagrantfile is created,
+    but some test may want to test something over multiple prepared Vagrantfiles.

 - vagrant\_RHN\_USERNAME

     Username for registration plugin.